Thiem to miss US Open and rest of season

 The US Open begins on Monday, 30 August.

-The world number six broke the news on Twitter and said: "My recovery was going really well but last week I hit a ball in training and started to feel some pain again.
+The world number six broke the news on Twitter and said: "I've been following the medical advice - my recovery was going really well but last week I hit a ball in training and started to feel some pain again.

+"After some tests, they said that my wrist needs more time, so we've all agreed on being conservative to give my wrist some time to recover.

 "I have a long career ahead of me and it's important to not take risks and rush back."

-The 2020 US Open was Thiem's first Grand Slam title, where he came from two set down to beat Alexander Zverev.
+The 2020 US Open was Thiem's first Grand Slam title, where he came from two sets down to beat Alexander Zverev.

 He also reached the final of the 2020 Australian Open but lost to world number one Novak Djokovic.